 When a parent has a son or daughter with an addiction, it’s especially difficult to make the distinction between helping and enabling.
 A parent’s natural inclination is to nurture and protect from harm.
 It’s heart-wrenching to see your child in pain.
 But if a parent doesn’t set (and adhere to) healthy boundaries, they will quickly become emotionally drained (as they enable their child’s addiction).

-Here are some suggestions for helping (instead of enabling) a loved one who’s actively using:
+Here are some ways to help a loved one with addiction who’s actively using:

 1. Never (ever) offer money.

 If asked for cash for food, for example, buy groceries instead (or offer to take them to lunch).
 I worked with a father who bought a bag of groceries for his son, who struggled with severe alcoholism and was homeless, on a weekly basis.
-This is an excellent example of helping a loved one versus enabling their addiction.
+This is an excellent example of how to help a loved one with addiction versus enabling their drug use.

 2. If asked for help paying bills, say no.